-Hearty, cheap, and—yes—tasty, pie and mash is one of the few true London foods you can still find today, albeit in an ever-shrinking handful of old-school, cash-only shops with short, odd hours … and lunchtime lines of old-timers extending out the door.
-Pie-and-mash may be one of the last culinary vestiges of old Victorian London, but this dish, and the shops in which they’re found, are still very much relevant and beloved by their communities today.
+Hearty, cheap, and—yes—tasty, pie and mash with liquor is one of the few true old London foods you can still find today, albeit in an ever-shrinking handful of old-school, white-tiled, cash-only shops with short, odd hours … and lunchtime lines of old-timers extending out the door.
+Pie and mash may be one of the last culinary relics of old Victorian London, beloved by an ever-shrinking community today.

 Where: Dead-smack in the middle of a trendsetting street, Clark’s (071-837-1974; 46 Exmouth Market, map) is a hard-to-miss relic of another era, where the news of the day still gets discussed over the glass counter.
 Established in 1910, it’s small and white-tiled inside, with wooden pew-like booths and tables.